The Saltmarsh Habitat & Avian Research Program

 Species of Interest – We are gathering the data necessary to set conservation goals for all 26 species identified by state conservation plans in the region and are developing detailed conservation recommendations for six focal species that breed in Atlantic tidal marshes: (1) American Black Duck, (2) Clapper Rail, (3) Willet, (4) Saltmarsh Sparrow, (5) Nelson’s Sparrow, and (6) Seaside Sparrow.

 Our efforts have been funded by a diversity of state wildlife divisions and agencies within the U.S. Department of the Interior.
-The majority of our initial funding was provided by a Competitive State Wildlife Grant (which can be downloaded here: SWG Proposal (1009)), administered by the U.S. Fish & Wildlife Service.
+The majority of our initial funding was provided by a Competitive State Wildlife Grant (which can be downloaded here: SWG Proposal (1028)), administered by the U.S. Fish & Wildlife Service.
+Since then we have had generous support by the US Fish and Wildlife Service, the National Park Service, and the National Science Foundation.